Web Scraping Netflix: How to do it?

 section_name = section.find('h2',{'class':'nm-collections-row-name'}).text

-Next, find the URLs that lead to the movies/series pages.
+The function then finds the URLs that lead to the movies/series pages.

 Now, loop through the URLs to extract movie details.
-Store the extracted information in an empty dict all_details.
+Store the extracted information in an empty dict, all_details.

 Inside the loop, the function will: